Q. | What is this PL/I anyhow? |

 A. | The current version of Iron Spring PL/I runs on Linux,

-and OS/2 Warp and eComStation.
+and OS/2 Warp and later distributions.

 |